 Pharmacy Urgent Repeat Medicines Service

 NHS 111 previously has had no way to send people requesting supplies of emergency repeat medicines directly to a local pharmacy.
-To ease pressure on the urgent and emergency care system, the Pharmacy Urgent Repeat Medicines Service was been introduced to allow NHS 111 staff to send people to pharmacists to provide repeat medicine.
+To ease pressure on the urgent and emergency care system, the Pharmacy Urgent Repeat Medicines Service was introduced to allow NHS 111 staff to send people to pharmacists to provide repeat medicine.

 This scheme has influenced similar projects across England.
 This service has now been replaced by the national NHS Urgent Medicine Supply Advanced Service (NUMSAS).